Saturday, June 2, 2018

 If you are interested in attracting Eastern Bluebirds to your yard and under 18 years old, this workshop is for you!
-Find out about Bluebirds and make your own Bluebird house for your backyard.
-FREE, but please pre-register by emailing firstname.lastname@example.org and writing “bluebird houses” in the subject line.
+Learn about the world of Bluebirds and make your own Bluebird house for your backyard.
+FREE, but please pre-register by emailing email@example.com and writing “bluebird houses” in the subject line.
 We will contact you.
 Space is limited to 10.

 DUKE and DAGGER –